 In most personal injury claims, you are seeking damages from an insurance company – that can include auto insurance, home insurance, liability insurance, malpractice insurance, and more.

 Some cases can take months to resolve, while others can take years.
 The timeline of an injury lawsuit really depends on if serious injury occurred, how many accident victims there are, how many at-fault parties there are, or other factors that could lengthen the litigation process.

-If you’re curious how long your specific personal injury lawsuit might take, reach out to a personal injury lawyer.
+If you’re curious about how long your specific personal injury lawsuit might take, reach out to a personal injury lawyer.
 Contact us today for a free consultation.

 What is a Typical Personal Injury Settlement?

-Unfortunately it is hard to quantify your “typical” personal injury settlement.
+Unfortunately, it is hard to quantify your “typical” personal injury settlement.
 Instead, the money you receive after an accident can vary greatly depending on how severe the injuries sustained are.
 For instance, you will receive a smaller settlement for broken bones than you would in the case of wrongful death.

 How to Win A Personal Injury Lawsuit?

 If you want to ensure you get what you need to recover from accident injuries, you need an experienced personal injury attorney by your side.
 These cases are complex and you’ll need someone with the skills to guide you through the process.

 At Munley Law Personal Injury Attorneys, we have been helping accident victims in Northeastern Pennsylvania and across the country for more than 60 years.
 We are passionate about holding negligent parties liable to ensure victims get the compensation they deserve.

 We don’t get paid unless we win your case.
 If you’ve been injured in an accident due to someone else’s negligence, contact us today for a free case evaluation to understand what you may be owed.